PacktPublishing/Accelerating-Server-Side-Development-with-Fastify/Chapter 1/README.md

 components of the framework.
 You will understand how they work together and how to declare them.

-The example we will use is a simple test routes to become confidend with the Fastify's syntax and execution, so HAVE FUN!
+The example we will use is a simple test routes to become confident with the Fastify's syntax and execution, so HAVE FUN!

 ## How to use this folder?